 How Much Does It Cost to Lift a Truck?

-If you're considering installing a lift on your truck, you're probably wondering what the cost can be.
+If you're considering installing a lift on your truck, you're probably wondering how much is it to lift a truck?
 In this article, we'll cover the many reasons why you might want to lift your truck as well as average prices for different types of lift kits and additional costs.

 Why Install a Lift Kit?